 Oddly enough, yes, it is.

-Well, only for the Google part and not the Play and Books part.
+Well, only for the Google part and not so much the Play and Books elements.

-Once your ebooks are available, Google Search indexes your book titles and author name a little more prominently.
+When your ebooks are available, Google Search indexes and displays your book titles and author name a little more prominently.

-Since I published on Google Play Books, my search results have expanded.
+When I published with Google Play Books, my search results expanded.

-These include my YouTube book trailers that I had forgotten all about, my Goodreads book listings as well as several book retailers I had never heard of or realized carried my books.
+It included my YouTube book trailers that I had forgotten about, my Goodreads book listings, and several book retailers I had never heard of or realized carried my ebooks.

-Okay, very few direct ebook sales.
-But getting extra Google Search indexing is extremely valuable in helping boost your author brand and book sales on other retailers.
+But getting a little extra Google Search indexing can be extremely valuable in helping boost your author brand and book sales on other retailers.

 Conclusion

-If you are only interested in direct ebook sales, then Amazon KDP, Smashwords, and Draft2Digital are the best choices.
+If you are only interested in direct ebook sales and perhaps Kindle Unlimited subscription readers, then Amazon KDP is the best choice.

-But by investing a little time in publishing on Google Play, you could improve your Google search indexing.
+But you could improve your Google search indexing by investing a little time in publishing on Google Play.

-It can help potential readers and book buyers find you and your books, and perhaps help you sell more ebooks.
+It can help potential readers and book buyers find your site and books and perhaps help you sell more ebooks.

 Related Reading: What Are The Best Ways To Sell Books Online?